2022 All-Area Team: Softball talent loaded in County once again

 “Sidney was rock solid for us all season long at shortstop,” Christen said.
 “She took away some base hits with her quickness to balls up the middle.
 She was also clutch for us at the plate in postseason play against some tough Class B competition.
 She only struck out three times all season.”

 Garnering her fourth straight selection on the all-area first team for Bishop Neumann was Avery Mayberry.
-The senior led both vocally and with her play for a Cavalier squad that ended up going 27-7 overall after losing a big senior group from a Class C state champion team the year before.
+The senior led both vocally and with her play for a Cavalier squad that ended up going 27-7 overall after losing a big senior group from a State Title team the year before.

 She led the outfield in centerfield making tough catch after tough catch.
 In 28 games this year she had a .909 fielding percentage and committed only two errors.